Analog Computing Days '26

 The goal of this event is to bring together researchers, practitioners, and investors to advance the state of the art in analog computing and related computing paradigms.

-In addition to scientific presentations and a panel discussion, we will host a hackathon featuring state-of-the-art hybrid computer systems.
+In addition to scientific presentations and a poster session, we will host a hackathon featuring modern hybrid computer systems.

 Organized By